sandrasny/demosphinx/README.md

 ### Running sphinx-quickstart
 Go with the default options (not separate build and source directories)

-Provide project name, author name, project version, accept default language.
+Provide project name, author name, project version, accept default language (English).

 ### Adding a sphinx-docs-build.yml file
-This file, located at `/.github/workflows/sphinx-docs-build.yml` within your main project directory, make calls to existing Github Actions in order to 1) build the HTML files from the source files uploaded in the docs folder, 2) package the generated output files, and 3) push these files to the gh-pages branch.
+This file, located at `/.github/workflows/sphinx-docs-build.yml` within your main project directory, makes calls to existing Github Actions in order to 1) build the HTML files from the source files uploaded in the docs folder, 2) package the generated output files, and 3) push these files to the gh-pages branch.

 ```
 name: Sphinx build